avanisaxena9/minorproject/README.md

 Special topics covered:

-- Promises and Fetch data with API
+- Fetch data with API
 - Control DOM behaviors and events
 - Usage of position: static; in CSS
 - Using CSS variables